 説明

-![]() ![]() ![]() ![]() New color "Your Yona" now available!
-This soft vinyl figure is a faithful reproduction of Ryoji Arai's "Yona of the Mountain" and features a built-in LED light. * Limited to 200 units, with edition Materials: PVC, ABS, LED, battery, iron Ages: 15 and up Contains small parts.
-Do not give to children under 3 years old to prevent risk of swallowing or choking. ●Button batteries are dangerous if swallowed.
-Keep them out of the reach of children.
-If swallowed, consult a doctor immediately. ●Do not short circuit, charge, disassemble, heat, or throw into fire.
-Do not disassemble or modify this product, as this may result in an unexpected accident or breakdown.
-If the internal parts are exposed, do not touch them. ●Do not get the product wet, drop it, or hit it, as this may cause it to malfunction. ●Do not leave the product in direct sunlight, in a hot or humid place, or near a fire, as this may cause deformation, deterioration, or fire.
-This product is intended for use by children aged 15 and over.
-Do not give to children under the recommended age.
-There is a risk of them swallowing or ingesting the product.
-If dust or dirt gets on the product, wipe it off gently with a dry cloth.
-Do not use a wet cloth, chemical cloth, or benzene. ●Do not place near fire, in high temperature locations, or in direct sunlight as this may cause deformation, discoloration, or damage.
-Please note that this product is handmade by artisans, so each item may have subtle differences in texture. |
+![]() ![]() ![]() ![]() A new color, "Your Yona," is now available!
+This soft vinyl figure faithfully recreates Ryoji Arai's "Yona of the Mountains" and incorporates a built-in LED light.
+"Yona of the Mountains" is available here >> *Limited to 200 pieces, with edition number.
+Materials: PVC, ABS, LED, battery, iron Target age: 15 years and older ●Contains small parts.
+There is a risk of accidental ingestion and choking, so do not give this to children under 3 years old. ●Button batteries are dangerous if swallowed.
+Keep them out of reach of children.
+If swallowed, consult a doctor immediately. ● Do not short-circuit, charge, disassemble, heat, or put into fire. ● Do not disassemble or modify this product, as this may cause unexpected accidents or malfunctions.
+If the internal components are exposed, do not touch them. ●To prevent malfunction, do not get the device wet, drop it, or bump it. ●Do not leave the product in direct sunlight or in high temperature and humidity areas, or bring it near open flames, as this may cause deformation, deterioration, or fire. ●This product is intended for ages 15 and up.
+Do not give this product to children under the target age.
+There is a risk of accidental ingestion or consumption. ●If dust or dirt gets on it, gently wipe it off with a dry cloth.
+Do not use a wet cloth, chemical cleaning cloth, or benzine. ●Do not place the product near open flames, in high-temperature areas, or in direct sunlight, as this may cause deformation, discoloration, or damage. ●Because this product is handcrafted by artisans, there may be slight variations in texture from one item to another.
+Please understand this in advance. |

 | SIZE / MATERIAL |

-| [Product size] H260mm x W95mm × D90mm |
+| [Product size] H260mm × W95mm × D90mm |

 | ARTIST |

-| Arai Ryoji Born in Yamagata Prefecture in 1956, he has received acclaim both at home and abroad, including the JBBY Award for "Sun Organ," the Sankei Children's Publishing Culture Award Grand Prize for "It's Morning, So I'll Open the Window," and the Japan Picture Book Award Grand Prize for "Today's Sky is Full of Moon."
-In 2005, he became the first Japanese to receive the Astrid Lindgren Memorial Prize for Literature.
-He has also expanded the scope of his activities, including illustrating the opening credits for the NHK morning drama "Jun to Ai" and serving as artistic director of the Yamagata Biennale of Art Festivals in the Middle East. |
+| Ryoji Arai Born in Yamagata Prefecture in 1956, she has received numerous accolades both domestically and internationally.
+These include the JBBY Award for "Taiyo Organ," the Sankei Children's Publishing Culture Award Grand Prize for "Asa ni Natta node Mado o Akemasu yo," and the Japan Picture Book Award Grand Prize for "Kyou wa Sora ni Marui Tsuki."
+In 2005, she became the first Japanese person to receive the Astrid Lindgren Memorial Award.
+She has also expanded her activities by creating the opening illustrations for the NHK serial drama "Jun to Ai" and serving as the artistic director of the "Michinoku Art Festival Yamagata Biennale." |

 | NOTE |

-| *Please check the payment amount by adding the product you wish to order to your cart. |
+| *Please check the total payment amount after adding the items you wish to order to your cart. |

 | *To check the amount of your payment, please add the items you wish to order to your cart.(Shipping costs are also shown here.) |